Blake Shelton Makes Some NSFW Comments About His Sex Life During John Legend Interview

 At the end of the interview, Blake and John performed the Right Said Fred song “I’m Too Sexy.”

-As previously reported by The Inquisitr, Gwen Stefani tried to prank Blake Shelton by hanging a blown-up version of John Legend’s “Sexiest Man Alive” cover on his trailer.
+As previously reported by The Inquisitr, Gwen tried to prank Blake by hanging a blown-up version of John’s “Sexiest Man Alive” cover on his trailer.
 Blake responded by saying that he deserves some of the credit for the pose that John is striking in his cover photo.